Mark F. Ryan

-Mark Francis Ryan (10 November 1844 – 17 June 1940), was an Irish revolutionary, a leading Member of the Irish Republican Brotherhood and author.
+Mark Francis Ryan (10 November 1844 – 17 June 1940), was an medical doctor, Irish revolutionary, a leading Member of the Irish Republican Brotherhood and author.

 Family

 Mark Ryan was born in Uracly in the parish of Kilconly, a few miles from Tuam, County Galway.
 He was the eldest of eight children of John Ryan (died 1882), a tenant farmer and native of Kilconly, and Bridget Ryan (née Mullahy; died 1880), from Kilcommon, County Mayo.
 There were eight children, four boys and four girls.

 John Ryan had farms in three different parts of Kilconly, one which was held from a landlord known as "French of Tirowen", which is near Gort.
 Mark was three or four years old when the family were evicted, which took place during the Famine years.

 The second farm was in Uí Mháine, land held by a landlord by the name of Dominick Jennings.
 The family lived here for five or six years, until the landlord died and they were again evicted.
 They were given shelter for a time from an uncle, Michael Ryan, at Ballynagittagh.
 After some time John Ryan obtained another holding from Richard Jennings, brother of the late Dominick Jennings, in Ironpool.
 The family lived here for only a few years, until they were "once more thrown on the roadside", according to Ryan.
 After this, John Ryan took his family and emigrated to England.